Your picture as a pixel pattern

 You can find the required materials on the first page of the printed pattern.

 You can first test the photo and check the finished product in the Pixelhobby Designer.

 Are you not getting a desired result?

 Make sure that the photo has the right quality and exposure.
 Below you will find some tips and tricks for a good photo.

 Every photo can be imported in the 'Pixelhobby Designer', but not every photo becomes a beautiful Pixelhobby pattern.
 What do you pay attention to when choosing a good photo?

 A portrait photo (for example a yearbook picture) or photo by a photographer is almost always good.

-Choose a crop from as close as possible to the desired focus point.
+Crop the picture as close as possible to the desired focus point.
 This ensures that the details come out even better.

 The larger the project, the more beautiful and clear the project will become.

 Choose a photo that is not overexposed or too dark.